santhosh7403/realword-app-leptos-axum/README_DATABASE.md

     3ce7ddc87857  docker.io/library/postgres:latest  postgres    2 weeks ago   Up 20 hours             0.0.0.0:5432->5432/tcp  my-postgres

-# Additional steps (optional)

-Though above steps are enough to run a DB to test this web app, adding sqlx-cli command-line utility will help to drop/create/reset the DB easily.
+# Setup Database

+Let us add the sqlx-cli command-line utility that will help us to drop/create/reset the DB in the DATABASE_URL string inside .env file.
+It is important to set DATABASE_URL ENV variable before running sqlx commands below as it operates on the value of it.
+It will be set by running  `source .env` command from the project root folder.

 To install sqlx-cli, run below command.
-However, it all expects you have rust toolchains installed, refer the Rust toolchain section in main readme to install.
+However, it all expects you have rust toolchains installed already,if not, refer the Rust toolchain section in main readme to install.

-`cargo install sqlx-cli`  - this installs utility
+`cargo install sqlx-cli`  - this installs sqlx utility

-Now move to the root folder i.e `cd realworld-app-leptos-07-axum`

-Then you may do the operations like

-`sqlx database drop`  - DB drop
+Now from the root folder you can run below commands to create a DB and run the initialize sql scripts inside the 'migrations' folder.

+`cd realworld-app-leptos-axum`

+`source .env`

-`sqlx database create` - DB create
+`sqlx database setup` - DB create and run the migrations
-`sqlx database reset` - DB reset

-This assumes you have the correct DATABASE_URL environment variable set on the terminal you opened.
-It can be set by running  `source .env` command from the project root folder.